Gardeners and grounds staff

 - able to work flexibly, according to seasons and weather

 Training and development

 When you start work in gardening or grounds maintenance, you will get the training you need.
 This will include

 - manual handling

 You will be encouraged to take further qualifications.
 Your employer will expect you to keep your skills up to date by going on short courses.
 These could include topics such as handling pesticides, using tractors or using cutting tools.

 - Pay and conditions Expand / Collapse

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As a gardener/estates support worker, you could start on AfC band 1 or 2.
+As a gardener/estates support worker, you would typically start on AfC band 2.
 As a qualified craftsperson in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.

 Gardeners and grounds staff in the NHS work standard hours of around 37.5 a week.
 The job may involve early starts and weekend working.

 Terms and conditions will usually be different for gardeners and grounds staff working outside of the NHS.